 When it comes to your dental or medical practice, one of the most important documents in the life of your business is your employment manual.
 Even more important are the clauses and policies that are contained within that document.
 While an employment manual generally contains numerous pages, some clauses and policies are more important than others.
 Some of the absolutely vital ones to include are provided below.

-One of the most imperative policies that should be included in your medical or dental practice’s employment manual is one that discusses anti-harassment and anti-retaliation.
+One of the most imperative policies that should be included in your medical or dental practice’s employment manual is one that discusses anti-harassment (including sexual harassment and anti-retaliation.
 The fact that these policies are federally regulated by Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967 (ADEA), and the Americans with Disabilities Act of 1990 (ADA) makes this even more important.
 As an employer, you must be sure to understand how harassment is defined in order to protect yourself and your company from liability.
 According to the U.S. Equal Employment Opportunity Commission, “Harassment is unwelcome conduct that is based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.
 Harassment becomes unlawful where 1) enduring the offensive conduct becomes a condition of continued employment, or 2) the conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.”
 Because it is difficult to sometimes interpret what is considered to be offensive, severe, or unreasonable, it is best to state that there is a zero-tolerance policy regarding any type of harassment in the workplace.
 As an additional precaution, it is important to also include a process for redressability when it comes to any harassment that might occur.
 This should contain information about anti-retaliation as employees need to be aware that they cannot be punished for good faith reporting of complaints and/or participation in investigations regarding those complaints.

 Nearly every state in the United States has at-will employment.
 As such, it is crucial for you to include an at-will employment policy in your employment manual.
 The key to insulating yourself from liability is understanding what at-will employment means and how it is or is not applicable to you.
 At-will employment essentially means that as an employer, you may fire anyone, at any time, for any or no reason, as long as the reason is not illegal and is not discriminatory pursuant to a federally protected status.
 Alternatively, at-will employment also means that as an employee, you may quit your job, at any time, for any or no reason, with or without notice.
 Because you want this to be as clear as possible in your practice’s employment manual, you should provide an explanation that the terms of employment include at-will employment, which should also clarify that the employment manual itself should not be perceived as a contract.